Updated: Dec 22, 2020

-Knowing the difference between Plan Managers and Support Coordinators, and what to expect from their services, can be instrumental in managing your NDIS plan successfully.
+Knowing the difference between Plan Managers and Support Coordinators, and what to expect from their services, can be instrumental in managing your NDIS Plan successfully.
 Plan Managers and Support Coordinators offer assistance to NDIS Participants, and when used affectively, these services can provide expert advice, guidance and support to help you live your life as independently as possible.
-At First2Care, we aim to work closely with your Support Coordinator to ensure you can make the most of your NDIS funding and have more time to enjoy life.

 The key difference between Plan Managers and Support Coordinators is: A Plan Manager can help with the financial side of your plan, while a Support Coordinator can help manage your supports and providers.